Working with Images

 Digital image size is generally expressed by pixel dimensions.
 An image designated as 400px x 600px is 400 pixels wide and 600 pixels high.
 Size may also be expressed in inches, centimeters, etc, with resolution taken into account.

-Many image formats compress images to some extent to shrink file size.
+Many raster image formats have the capability to compress images to some extent to shrink file size.
 Compression can be either lossless or lossy.
 Lossless compression preserves all image information in the compressed file, while lossy compression discards some information during compression.
 A good lossy compression method limits its impact on image quality.

 MandalaMaker allows you to create "translucent" paints that allow background objects to show through.
 These effects will still be visible whether the output format supports transparency or not.
 However, if the mandala background is translucent, it will export as opaque unless the target format supports transparency.